mosa/MOSA-Project/Source/Docs/compiler-design.rst

 Type System
 -----------

 The **Type System** is a fundamental part of the MOSA compiler.
 Essentially, all CIL types and methods are compiled into MOSA types and methods.
+This also allows for other potential frontends using the MOSA compiler to compile the chosen types and methods into MOSA ones.

 Compiler Pipeline
 -----------------